cxxzcc/myNotes/ds/data analysis.md

 ETL process consists extract transform and load

-The output is materialized because it is stored in a persistent way and becomes available without recomputation.
+The output is materialized because it is stored persistent and available without recomputation.

 b) Suppose you use PDI to migrate data from an input table to an output table.
 The input table is 20GB in size, but you only have 8 GB of RAM.
 Do you think it will work?
 Justify your answer.